Sylvie Vartan: Twisting schoolgirl

 The album Sylvie à Nashville included the hits "La plus belle pour aller danser" and "Si je chante" and three new songs in English (one featuring Paul Anka).
 Accompanied by the movie Cherchez l'idole, the EP with "La plus belle pour aller danser" became number one in France, sold over a million copies in Japan, was very successful in Korea and Spain, and was her first release in Italy.
 "Il n'a rien retrouvé" became another international hit that year.
 In January 1964, she appeared at the Paris Olympia as one of the support acts (which also included Trini Lopez) for the Beatles.

 A commercial for the "Renown" clothing line and a supporting role in the film Patate increased her fame.
 She also appeared on The Ed Sullivan Show, Shindig!, Hullabaloo, and an international concert tour, including Canada, South America and Polynesia.
 In Tokyo she gave 13 concerts in 12 days.

 Yé-yé singer

 In December 1964, as Hallyday went into military service, Sylvie's brother Eddie hired two English songwriting session musicians, Tommy Brown on drums and Mick Jones on guitar, as they went to record in New York; they wrote her the hit "Cette lettre-là".
 On 16 January 1964, Sylvie performed with The Beatles, and opened their show at Olympia.
 Set in the smart design of the J.C.
 Averty Show, "Cette lettre-là" was the first of Sylvie Vartan's TV variety night performances.
-In 1966–67 she recorded more original hits.
-"Dis moi, que tu m'aimes" premiered on TV on 9 July 1967 was accompanied by a group of male dancers.
-"Le jour qui vient" was aired on the Dim Dam Dom program of the French Television 1 in color on 14 January 1968.
-"2'35 de bonheur" and "Comme un garçon" were other #1s in France, Italy, Belgium, Japan, or Korea.